 - Do a simple Google search.
 For instance, if you type in “window installation”, the search engine brings up YouTube videos and installation tips.
 These links should help you understand the basic terminology and mechanics of the service that you are looking to buy.
 They will give you the ability to ask informed questions when you meet with your potential contractor.

 - Use Social Media.
-Sites such as Facebook, provide a great platform for asking your friends and family about their knowledge and experiences with home improvement contractors.
+Sites such as Facebook, provide an excellent platform for asking your friends and family about their knowledge and experiences with home improvement contractors.
 Post the question on your wall.
-If your friends don’t feel comfortable sharing their experiences publically, they can send you a private message.
+If your friends don’t feel comfortable sharing their experiences publicly, they can send you a private message.
 Also, some contractors have business pages where they post pictures and information about their services.
 Our page is https://www.facebook.com/HeinrichsRoofing

 - Go to a professional trade organization’s website.
 For example, one reputable trade organization in the roofing industry is the National Roofing Contractors Association (NRCA).
-On their website, nrca.net, they have a Consumer tab which takes you to resources such as “Buying a new roof and getting your money’s worth” and “Residential Roofing Contractor Qualification Form”.
+On their website, https://nrca.net/, they have a Consumer tab that takes you to resources such as “Buying a new roof and getting your money’s worth” and “Residential Roofing Contractor Qualification Form”.

 Use the internet as a tool to help you decide who to trust.
 Don’t base your buying decision on one criterion.
 Do your homework.
 Carefully think about everything that you expect from the service and consider everything that creates value.
 You will be glad you did!

 This article was written by Jamie Heinrichs